 Drunk Driving Defense Lawyers and Attorneys in Birmingham, Alabama

-Under Alabama law, individuals can face charges of drunk driving if they are found to have a blood alcohol concentration (BAC) over 0.08%.
-In Alabama, individuals can face more serious penalties if they are found to be driving with a BAC above 0.15%.
+Under Alabama law, individuals can face charges of drunk driving if they are found to have a blood alcohol concentration (BAC) over 0.08%, or in instances where the officer believes they are impaired by drugs and/or alcohol.
+In Alabama, individuals can face more serious penalties if they are found to be driving with a BAC at or above .15%.
 First-time convictions of DUI carry a license suspension up to 90 days.
 Individuals may also face jail time, fines, and other penalties.
 Repeat offenders may face more serious penalties and may be required to use an ignition interlock device.

 Frequent Questions Asked By Individuals Facing DUI Charges in Birmingham, Alabama